If these dates don’t work for you, contact us to create a custom tour for you and your group of 4 or more!

-Start Location: Meet at Cog Wild Headquarters at 8:00am.
+Start Location: Meet at Cog Wild Headquarters at 5:00pm or in the McKenzie region that evening.
 Contact us for details.

 *Price Does Not Include:

 - Mountain bike rentals.
 You can absolutely bring your own bike, or choose to rent a bike.
 See our bike rentals page for more information.

 - Airport shuttles to and from the Redmond (RDM) Airport.
 You will need to arrange for your transportation to Bend (15 miles).
 We recommend Enviro Shuttle or Redmond Airport Shuttle.

 - Trip Insurance.
 We highly recommend purchasing trip insurance for the unforeseeable.
 See our cancellation policy below.

 - Guide gratuity.
 If you like the ride, tip your guide!

 Cancellation Policy.
 Cog Wild follows the below policy for every multi-day tour guest:

 - All multi day tours will be charged a 50% deposit per person at the time of booking, $100 of which will be non-refundable.